-She brought it up during the session and asked quietly, “When is it okay for me to talk about faith again?”
+She brought it up in the session quietly: "When is it okay for me to talk about faith again?"

 Start simple.

 You don’t need a speech.
-Just a sentence or two that’s honest.
+Just a sentence or two that’s real is enough.
 God already knows the rest.
-The goal isn’t to impress your uncle who used to teach theology; it’s to talk honestly to the Lord.
+The goal isn’t to impress your uncle who used to teach theology or to signal your faith to the cousin who has drifted.
+It’s to actually talk to God.

 Talk to God, not at people.